Not sure what a database is or why you should use one? We can help!

 Some library databases only provide citation information for the materials they index.
 Other databases provide both citation and full text information.
 Many of the library databases give you the option to limit your searching within that database to full text only.
 The library also offers a service called SFX that will let you search for an article in other databases if the article looks helpful but the current database you are searching in doesn’t have full text access.
 To use this search function, look for the Find Full Text link located on the search results screen under the article you want.
 If the library doesn’t have access either electronically or in print, you can request the desired article free of charge using ILL.

-Remember, librarians at the reference desk are available to help you and they can suggest databases to try based on your specific topic.
-Also, there are subject specialty librarians who specialize in particular subject areas who can provide expertise in searching those specialized databases.
-Don’t hesitate to stop by the reference desk to get help or make an appointment to meet with your subject librarian!
+Remember, librarians at the research desk are available to help you and they can suggest databases to try based on your specific topic.
+Also, there are librarians who specialize in particular subject areas who can provide expertise in searching those specialized databases.
+Don’t hesitate to stop by the research desk to get help or make an appointment to meet with your subject librarian!